-Google’s Webmaster Tools also features a new option to submit your new and recently updated URLs for indexing by Google.
+Google’s Webmaster Tools now features a new option to submit your new and recently updated URLs for indexing by Google.
 In order to submit a URL, first you have to fetch the URL as Googlebot.
 Once the URL has been fetched and deemed successful, Google will give you the option to submit that URL to their index.
 After submitting, your URL will be crawled by the Googlebot, usually within a 24 hour time frame.
 Once the URL has been crawled, it will be considered for inclusion in the Google index.

 Google announced Thursday that Google Places pages have undergone a few very important changes.
 You’ll notice that third party reviews are now gone from Places pages.
 These changes come as a result of other consumer ratings websites like Yelp, Citysearch, and TripAdvisor claiming that Google was using their content without permission.

 Places pages will still link to these third party sites for a more well rounded search experience but only after showing Google user reviews.
 Google will no longer integrate the actual reviews from any other consumer rating websites into the page or the Place rating system.
-Take a look at the photo below to see what this looks like.

 In the new era of micro messaging, Google has added Posts to the Google Places listing tools.
 Think of this as a small welcome or featured message to your clients and to promote your business.
 If you haven’t see this yet, Google Places is the newest version of Local or Google Map type listings.
 Once […]

 Google Instant has been announced today.
 The new feature for signed in users of Google Search will anticipate search query and display search results on the query page based on initial characters.
 One of the most talked about changes in the several Google Blogs indicates it may have a strong relationship to impressions vs. click […]